-Now, if you’re in the market for a larger case, then I have a review of the Citadel Crusade case you might want to check out.
-Same great quality as the Skirmish case, only larger.
+Now, if you’re in the market for a larger case, then check out the Battle Figure Case (mid-sized), or have a look at the Crusade Figure Case (largest case).
+Both are the same great quality as the Skirmish case, only larger.

 Citadel Skirmish Figure Case Review